mdtraj/tftraj/README.md

 ```

 This might be somewhat slow, so there is a native CPU operation that is very fast.
-Right now it does not include derivatives, so it can't be used in optimizations.

 ```python
 traj = md.load('trajectory.xtc', top='topology.pdb')